akhilsaini/aws-csa-2017/README.md

 ### RAID, Volumes & Snapshots.

+  - RAID - Redundant array of independent disks.
+Types of RAID below.
-  - RAID 0 – Striped, No Redundancy , Good Performance – No Backup/Failover
+    - RAID 0 – Striped, No Redundancy , Good Performance – No Backup/Failover i.e. if one fails from the array then entire array is failed.
+Majorly used for gaming pcs.

-  - RAID 1 – mirrored, Redundancy
+    - RAID 1 – mirrored, Redundancy.
     - RAID 5 – Good for reads, bad for writes.
-AWS doesn’t recommend using RAID 5 on EBS
+AWS doesn’t recommend using RAID 5 on EBS.

-  - RAID 10 – Raid 0 + Raid 1
+    - RAID 10 – Raid 0 + Raid 1 i.e. Striped & Mirrored, Good Redundancy and Good Performance.
   - Use RAID Arrays when a single volume IOPs are not sufficient for your need.
 E.g. Database.
 Then you create RAID Array to meet IOPs requirements.
+Typically we use RAID 0 or RAID 10.
   - To take snapshot of RAID Array –

-    1. Stop the application from writing to cache and  flush all cache to Disk
+    - Stop the application from writing to disk.
+    - Flush all cache to Disk.

-    2. Freeze the file system
+        - Freeze the file system.

-    3. Umount the RAID Array
+        - Umount the RAID Array.

-    4. Shutdown the EC2 instance
+        - Shutdown the EC2 instance.
   - Snapshots of encrypted volumes are encrypted automatically.
   - You can copy snapshot to another region while encrypting it.
   - Create Image from snapshot.
   - The EC2 instance thus created will have root volume encrypted.
   - You can’t share encrypted snapshots as the encryption key is tied to your account.

 ## EBS backed v/s Instance store